danielecook/fastq-profiler/README.md

 fq dump
 ```

 The command above will dump all fastq data in JSON format.
+Data tables saved by FastQC are ommited.

 #### Dump FastQC data